mymarilyn/clickhouse-driver/docs/quickstart.rst

 The same thing is applied to multithreading.
 Queries from different threads can't use one Client instance with single connection.
 You should use different clients for different threads.

+However, if you are using DB API for communication with the server each cursor create its own Client instance.
+This makes communication thread-safe.